Create an AP adjustment

 After you post an adjustment, the credit or debit memo appears on the Pay AP supplier invoices page.

-If you created a debit memo, Intacct creates a supplier credit that you can apply to an AP supplier invoice on the Pay AP supplier invoices page.
+If you created a debit memo, Intacct creates a supplier credit to apply to an AP supplier invoice on the Pay AP supplier invoices page.
 Learn how to apply a supplier credit.

 If you created a credit memo, Intacct treats this transaction as a AP supplier invoice.
 Follow your normal accounts payable workflow to process the payment.
 For example, you might need to approve the payment and then create a payment request on the Pay AP supplier invoices page.